ericoporto/ags-manual-wiki/Setup.md

 **Use 85 Hz display**

-This option sets the monitor refresh rate to 85 Hz to run the game, which eliminates flickering.
+This is a legacy option that sets the monitor refresh rate to 85 Hz to run the game, which eliminates flickering.
 However, this does not work on all monitors, and not at all on flat panel displays, which is why it is disabled by default.